karkman/Physalia_EnvMetagenomics_2023/exercises.md

 ## QC and trimming

 Now that you have copied the raw data to your working directory, let's do some quality control.
+The sequencing process is subject to several types of problems that can introduce errors and artifacts in the sequences.
+Because of this, bioinformatics analyses usually start with the quality control of raw sequences.
-We will use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) and [MultiQC](https://multiqc.info/) for quality control, and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) and [chopper](https://github.com/wdecoster/chopper) for trimming the Illumina and Nanopore data, respectively.
+He we will use [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc) and [MultiQC](https://multiqc.info/) to obtain quality reports, and [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) and [chopper](https://github.com/wdecoster/chopper) for trimming the Illumina and Nanopore data, respectively.

 ### QC of the raw data